eibrahimov/tuts-tutorial/claude-flow/01-understanding-claude-flow.md

 # Understanding Claude-Flow - Complete Guide

 ## Your Original Question
-> "really i do not understand you. ultrathink and guide me. learn directory .claude then teach me. how to use this claude-flow, why and when must use SPARC, Hive-mind or other. how to run claude-flow? do i need just start here with you? or do i need run in another terminal any start or spawn??
-I really dummy in this your goal to help me figure out."
+> "Really, I do not understand you.
+Ultra-think and guide me.
+Learn directory .claude then teach me.
+How to use this Claude-Flow, why and when must I use SPARC, Hive-mind or other?
+How to run Claude-Flow?
+Do I need to just start here with you?
+Or do I need to run in another terminal any start or spawn?
+I'm really a dummy at this.
+Your goal is to help me figure it out."

 ## The Answer